-9.9.5.3.2 Ground Mapping Upper River Tributaries
+9.9.5.3.2.
+Ground Mapping Upper and Middle River Tributaries above Devils Canyon

-Because of the general inaccessibility, very rugged terrain, and mostly non-wadeable stream channels, near census mapping (100% coverage) would be very challenging and in some cases unsafe or impossible.
-For this reason AEA proposes to ground habitat map the Upper River Susitna tributaries listed in Table 9.9-2 using a combination of video, as described above, and on-the-ground sub-sampling described below.
-How many and which smaller independent tributaries, and how many and which smaller tributaries to the primary tributaries, need to be mapped will be determined in collaboration with the TWG.
+Because of the general inaccessibility, very rugged terrain, and mostly non-wadeable stream channels, near census mapping (100 percent coverage) would be very challenging and in some cases unsafe or impossible.
+For this reason AEA proposes to map habitat in 16 Upper and Middle Susitna River tributaries (Table 9.9-2) using a combination of video, as described above, and on-the-ground sub-sampling described below.
+Ground mapping will be done at a low to moderate flow that is relatively near in discharge as the flow during the aerial video.
+In other words, at a flow that will allow similar habitat type calls for the two methods.
+AEA, in collaboration with the TWG, will determine how many and which smaller independent tributaries, and how many and which smaller tributaries to the primary tributaries need to be mapped.
+Refer to section 9.9.5.3.2.3 below and the attached Technical Memorandum for more information regarding selection and mapping methods for smaller non-videotaped tributaries.